 - 1 tablespoon butter or coconut oil

 - ½ cup (125 ml) water or broth

 - ¾ cup (175 ml) milk or dairy-free alternative

 - 1 pound (450 g) broccoli

-- 7 ounces (200 g) cooked ham, sliced
+- 7 ounces (200 g) cooked ham diced

-- 1 heaping cup (150 g) cheese, shredded
+- 1 heaping cup (150 g) cheese shredded

-- Bring vegetable or chicken broth to a boil.
-Cut half of the cauliflower (1 pound) into cubes and cook in broth until tender (5-7 minutes).
-Use the stalks and stem part of the cauliflower for the sauce and leave most of the florets whole.
-Reserve ½ cup of broth, drain the rest.
+- Bring a large pot of salted water to a boil.
+Cut half of the cauliflower (1 pound) into florets and cook in broth until tender (5-7 minutes).
+Use the stem parts of the cauliflower heads for the sauce and leave most of the florets whole for the casserole.

-- Bake for 20-30 minutes until cheese is melty and bubbly with a golden colour.
+- Bake for 20-30 minutes until bubbly with a golden colour.